It typically takes a full-time student taking approximately 16 credits per semester over four years to complete the degree program.

 Student Attrition and Retention:

-90% of students enrolled in the first year of the program in 2018 progressed to the second year of the program, putting program attrition at 10%.
+91% of students enrolled in the first year of the program in 2020 will progress to the second year of the program, putting program attrition at 9%.

-86% of the graduating students in 2018 who successfully completed the first year of studies, graduated from the Interior Architecture program in four years.
+63% of the graduating students in 2021 who successfully completed the first year of studies, will graduate from the Interior Architecture program in four years.

 Acceptance into Graduate Programs:

-95% of students who graduated in 2018 are employed in industry employment prior to or at graduation.
-All graduates were employed on average less than a month after graduation.
+75% of students who graduated in 2021, and are not pursuing a graduate degree, are employed in industry employment prior to or at graduation.

 The interior architecture program leading to the Bachelor of Science in Interior Architecture degree is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI, 49503.
 (CIDA).
 The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
 The Bachelor of Science in Interior Architecture granted by University of Tennessee, Knoxville meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
 For more information about NCIDQ Exam eligibility visit: https://www.cidq.org/eligibility-requirements.
 Additionally, the School of Interior Architecture is an accredited institutional member of the National Association of Schools of Art and Design (NASAD)